 - infections of the nervous system, including encephalitis, meningitis, or brain abscesses

 - neurodegenerative disorders, such as Lou Gehrig’s disease and Alzheimer’s disease

-- headaches, such as cluster headaches, migraines, and headaches of unknown origin
+- headaches, such as cluster headaches, and migraine

 - headache medicine